-The Consolidated Entity's exposure to commodity price risk and equity price risk is minimal.
+The Consolidated Entity's exposure to price risk is minimal.

 Credit risk

 Credit risk represents the loss that would be recognised if a counterparty failed to perform as contracted.
 Credit risk arises from cash and cash equivalents, derivative financial instruments and deposits with banks and financial institutions, as well as exposures to business customers, including outstanding receivables and committed transactions.